ndxn/Partners-in-Wine/README.md

 * Weather and soil conditions affecting wine quality

 ## Reason we selected the topic:
-* We like wine , diverse dataset, enough information to pull acorss three API's.
+* We like wine , diverse dataset, enough information to pull across three API's.
 One for red and white wine , one for weather and one for soil.

 ## Description of the source of data:
 * Wine API - https://www.globalwinescore.com/api/